gitbhaveshsharma/Weather-Forecasting-Tool-Python-/README.md

 - Displays the parsed data in a readable format to provide the current weather forecast to the user.
 - Handles errors gracefully, including network errors, invalid city names, and API request failures.

+## GitHub Copilot Hackathon 🚀
+This project is developed as part of the GitHub Copilot Hackathon hosted by Microsoft Corporation.
+The hackathon aims to explore the capabilities of GitHub Copilot, an AI-powered coding assistant developed by OpenAI.
+By participating in this hackathon, developers have the opportunity to showcase how Copilot can enhance the development process by generating code suggestions and assisting with various tasks.

 ## GitHub Copilot 🤖
 This project showcases the usage of GitHub Copilot, an AI-powered coding assistant developed by OpenAI.
 Copilot assists developers by generating code suggestions and completing repetitive tasks.
 In this project, GitHub Copilot has been utilized in the following ways: